garden-io/garden/docs/using-garden/hot-reload.md

 # Hot Reload

 When the `local-kubernetes` or `kubernetes` provider is used, `container` modules can be configured to hot-reload their running services when the module's sources change (i.e. without redeploying).
-In essence, hot-reloading copies source files into the appropriate running containers (local or remote) when code is changed by the user.
+In essence, hot-reloading copies syncs files into the appropriate running containers (local or remote) when code is changed by the user, and optionally runs a post-sync command inside the container.

-For example, services that can be run with a file system watcher that automatically update the running application process when sources change (e.g. nodemon, Django, Ruby on Rails, and many other web app frameworks) are a natural fit for this feature.
+For example, services that can be run with a file system watcher that automatically updates the running application process when sources change (e.g. nodemon, Django, Ruby on Rails, and many other web app frameworks) are a natural fit for this feature.

 ## Usage